 Redundancy can be unpleasant, upsetting, and can leave you feeling anxious and stressed.
 It’s also a process that can be handled badly in the wrong hands - just think about Elon Musk and Twitter’s recent fiasco.

-Whatever the circumstances that led up to it, or where you think you might consider going next, we've put together 5 key steps to help you steer your way through the initial days and weeks after losing your job.
+Whatever the circumstances that led up to it, or where you might consider going next, we've put together five key steps to help steer your way through the initial days and weeks after losing your job.

 Please note: The below information may not address or offer relevance to ALL situations.
 It is intended as a general guide.
 To join in the conversation, check out the thread on our member community forum.

 The first step is to take one big long deep breath and focus on the reality of the situation - which is that your professional career isn't over, and whilst difficult this is a learning curve that can give you skills (such as resilience and the ability to identify your strengths and weaknesses) which can be huge assets as you move forward.

 The first important step is to understand why you have been made redundant.
 Sometimes it's obvious (cross-company redundancies, ongoing performance-related issues, or documented misconduct) and sometimes you might not agree with the basis for the termination.